 How much are the Green Homes Grant vouchers worth?

 Green Homes Grants see the government pay for up to two thirds of any energy efficiency home improvements, up to £5,000.

-So, if you wanted your rental property’s ageing boiler replaced with a new energy efficient appliance, at a cost of £3,000 for example, the government would pay £2,000 and you would pay £1,000.
+So, if you wanted to replace your property’s single glazing with new, energy efficient double glazing at a cost of £3,000, the government would pay £2,000 and you would pay £1,000.